shuozhixu/LAMMPSatUCSB/README.md

 2. Wait for the user account to be approved --- you will receive an email.
 3. [Request an account on Pod.](http://csc.cnsi.ucsb.edu/content/pod-account)
 4. Wait for the Pod account to be approved --- you will receive an email.
 In what follows, I will assume that your account is `ucsb-intern` and your password is `ucsb-intern-pw`.
-5. To help you use Pod, or any HPC cluster in general, please refer to these webpages:
+5. To use Pod, these webpages may help:
 	- [HPC at UCSB](http://csc.cnsi.ucsb.edu/sites/csc.cnsi.ucsb.edu/files/docs/hpcintro_2018_0.pdf)
 	- [Pod](http://csc.cnsi.ucsb.edu/docs/pod-cluster)
 	- [SLURM](https://slurm.schedmd.com/quickstart.html)